zarok13/doc-sheet-writer/README.md

-# SSWriter or Spread Sheet Writer.
+# SSWriter or SpreadSheet Writer.

-## lightweight extension for spread sheet files(in development).
+## lightweight extension for spreadsheet files(in development).

 ## How to use